-Our net investment income after taxes totaled \$19,483 and \$17,599 for the three months ended March 31, 2022 and 2021, respectively.
-The increase in our investment income after taxes during the three months ended March 31, 2022 as compared to the three months ended March 31, 2021 was partially offset by an increase in our operating expenses during the same period, which was driven primarily by an increase in the subordinated incentive fee on income.
+Our net investment income after taxes totaled \$25,557 and \$19,612 for the three months ended September 30, 2022 and 2021, respectively.
+The increase in net investment income was a result of an increase in our investment income during the three months ended September 30, 2022 as compared to the three months ended September 30, 2021, which was partially offset by an increase in our operating expenses during the same period, which was driven primarily by increases in the subordinated incentive fee on income and interest expense.

-Net Realized Loss on Investments and Foreign Currency
+Net Realized (Loss) Gain on Investments and Foreign Currency

-Our net realized loss on investments and foreign currency totaled \$(69) and \$(4,128) for the three months ended March 31, 2022 and 2021, respectively, which was driven primarily by realized losses on the liquidation of our investments in certain portfolio companies during the three months ended March 31, 2021.
+Our net realized (loss) gain on investments and foreign currency totaled \$(17,169) and \$19,736 for the three months ended September 30, 2022 and 2021, respectively.
+This change was driven primarily by the write-off of certain investments during the three months ended September 30, 2022 as compared to realized gains recognized on the exit of our investment in Conisus Holdings, Inc. during the three months ended September 30, 2021.